Wednesday, June 29, 2011

 Some fossil fuel power plants can switch fuels.
 For example, it is common for an oil plant to convert to natural gas when gas is less expensive than oil.
 Most of the time, it is not practical to convert a coal burning power plant to oil or gas unless it has been designed for conversion.
 The processes are usually different enough so that switching will not be cost effective.
 Coal is burned in two different ways in coal fired plants.
 First, in traditional coal fired plants, the coal is placed on metal conveyor belts inside the boiler chamber.

-the bottom of the boiler.
+The coal is burned while on the belt as the belt slowly traverses the bottom of the boiler.
 Ash falls through the chain conveyor belt and is collected below where it is sometimes sold as a useful by-product for other industries.

-In pulverized coal power plants, the coal is crushed into a fine powder
+In pulverized coal power plants, the coal is crushed into a fine powder and injected into the furnace where it is burned similar to a gas.

-coal is mixed with air and ignited in the furnace.
+Pulverized coal is mixed with air and ignited in the furnace.
 Combustion by-products include solid residue (ash) that is collected at the bottom of the furnace and gases that include fine ash, NO2, CO, and SO2, which are emitted into the atmosphere through the stack.
 Depending on local environmental regulations, scrubber and baghouse equipment may be required and installed to collect most of these by-products before they reach the atmosphere.

-of the stack output emissions.
+Scrubbers are used to collect the undesirable gases to improve the quality of the stack output emissions.
 Baghouses are commonly used to help collect fly ash.

 Above figure shows the layout of a typical steam power plant.
 Notice the steam line used to transfer superheated steam from the boiler to the turbine and then through the condenser where it is returned to a water state and recycled.

-speed is controlled by the amount of steam applied in order to control frequency.
+Notice the steam turbine connected to the generator.
+The turbine speed is controlled by the amount of steam applied in order to control frequency.

 When load picks up on the electrical system, the turbine shaft speed